 Only data collected on the current instruments has been used to calculate the uncertainty of measurement.
-Quality control standards at all levels in whole blood and aqueous matrices were used.
-Using the Root Sum Squares technique, the combined uncertainty (Uc) was determined to be 1.1.
+Quality control standards in whole blood were used to assess measurement process reproducibility.
+Using the Root Sum Squares technique, the combined uncertainty (Uc) was determined to be 1.4.
 Using the Student's t-table for $n \ge 100$ measurements, the coverage factor (k) is 3 at a 99.73% confidence interval (CI).
-To calculate the expanded uncertainty (Ue) the combined uncertainty (Uc = 1.1) is multiplied by the coverage factor (k=3) to arrive at 3.3 for a CI = 99.73.
-For a CI = 99.993, k = 4, so Ue is 4.4.
+To calculate the expanded uncertainty (Ue) the combined uncertainty (Uc = 1.4) is multiplied by the coverage factor (k=3) to arrive at 4.3 for a CI = 99.73.

-The statistical predictive value indicates that the true value of any test sample will be within 5% of the reported test value more than 99.993% of the time, or 99,993 times out of 100,000.
+The statistical predictive value indicates that the true value of any test sample will be within 5% of the reported test value more than 99.73% of the time, or 9,973 times out of 10,000.
 The exact statistical prediction at 5% cannot be made at this time, however, a value of $\pm$ 5% will continue to be reported.
-This is consistent with the practice of our laboratory and well within the AZDPS regulatory requirement that obtained values for known alcohol samples be within $\pm$ 10% for a permit to be issued.